10 Ideas for Hosting an All-American Fourth of July Barbecue

 5. Set up a party pool

 Have a swimming pool that you plan to open for your Fourth of July barbecue?
 Consider squirting a few drops of pool dye into the water.
 Most dyes available for this purpose are formulated so that they won’t leave any coloring or residue on swimmers, and you can purchase them in colors such as red and navy blue to give your pool a patriotic hue.
+Even if there are any remnants remaining in the water that you’d like to remove the traces of, you always have the option of laying your hand on the best pool cleaners automatic to take care of the place after the party ends.

 6. Don’t forget the fireworks